Jakub-Vasicek/WDVV-computations/WDVV-10c/WDVV_10c_eta2_Maple/README.txt

-In this folder there are the programms, as well as their results, regarding the computation of the third-order Hamiltonian operator for WDVV equation in N=5 for Dubrovin's second normal form.
+In this folder there are the programs, as well as their results, regarding the computation of the third-order Hamiltonian operator for WDVV equation in N=5 for Dubrovin's second normal form.
 The files contain the following: